 The Underhill family is well recorded in various publications.
 In 1892, The Underhill Society of America was founded in Brooklyn, New York, and in 1932, the first four volumes of the “Underhill Genealogy” were privately published by Myron Charles Taylor in the interests of the Society.
 On page 120 of Volume II of “Underhill Genealogy” I find the following:

 Names of slaves owned by Israel Underhill copied from a family record in the Van Zandt family Bible.
 Mary Allaire, his daughter, married Wynant Van Zandt and these slaves were presented to them by her father:

 Margaret Pine, died 83 years, buried Greenwood.

 Elsy, died Jamaica, L.I., Feb.
 5, 1864, 89 years.

 Questions arise as to the origin of the Van Zandt family Bible: who created it? when was it created? what was source of information for the Bible? and where is it now?
 There is a “Van Zandt Family – Bible Record” located in the Archives and Manuscripts Division of the New York Public Library, but alas, items within this set of records pertain mostly to other families married into the Van Zandts.

 Margaret Pine’s age was listed as 83 years old in the Underhill publication, which is only a minor discrepancy.
-The 1932 book does not explain anything else about the slaves owned by Israel Underhill, but this information confirms the hypothesis about Dr. Charles A. Van Zandt’s knowledge of the origins of Margaret Pine.
+The 1932 book does not explain anything else about the slaves owned by Israel Underhill, but this information confirms the hypothesis about Dr. Charles A. Van Zandt’s poor knowledge of the origins of Margaret Pine.